 Land Use

-Goal 11: Create a land use plan to protect the natural and historical resources and rural character of La Cienega and La Cieneguilla while at the same time position the communities to leverage their location adjacent to regional and interstate highway systems, regional transit systems and the airport to increase economic viability. (originally on page 74)
+Goal 11: Create a land use plan that recognizes the hydrologic area and aims to protect the natural and historical resources and rural character of the La Cienega and La Cieneguilla planning area while at the same time position the communities to leverage their location adjacent to regional and interstate highway systems, regional transit systems and the airport to increase economic viability. (originally on page 74)

-Strategy 11.1: Modify the existing zoning and land use regulations suitable for La Cienega and La Cieneguilla based on the communities’ needs, culture, and resources by amending the Community District Overlay.
+Strategy 11.1: Modify the existing zoning and land use regulations suitable for the La Cienega and La Cieneguilla planning area based on the communities’ needs, culture, and resources by amending the Community District Overlay.

 Action 11.1.1: The La Cienega/La Cieneguilla Planning Committee will work with County Planning staff to develop appropriate amendments for SLDC Section 9.8: La Cienega and La Cieneguilla Community District Overlay.